Unicode transliteration in Python

 That code only works for removing some accent marks.
 Unicode contains much more than accented characters.
 Unidecode will for example replace Greek and Cyrillic letters with Latin equivalents, while your method simply strips them out.

-Posted on 7 July 2009 by Tomaž
+Posted by Tomaž

 @Artur: I can't seem to find it in the standard libs.
 Where exactly did you find it?

-Posted on 26 August 2009 by exhuma
+Posted by exhuma

 Hi Tomaž!